valgur/hatanaka/README.md

 Any errors during processing will be raised as a `HatanakaException` and any non-critical problems raised as warnings.

+In addition to the Python library, the original `rnx2crx` and `crx2rnx` tools are also installed and made available from the command line.

 ## Changes

 See [CHANGES.md](rnxcmp/docs/CHANGES.md) of the original source code package.